pritamh/SYNC/README.md

 # $YNC (SYNC)
+## Introduction
-$YNC is a swift-based payment tracking application allowing users to review and track multi account activity within a single consolidated system.
+This is a project created by Pritam Hazra, $YNC is a swift-based mobile payment tracking application allowing users to review and track multi-account activity within a single consolidated system.
+This would allow users to track purchases, and other account information across banks.

 Current WIP with more updates posted to Github.